KnytSim/Dashboard-Moza-ETS2/README.md

 This repository contains an **exclusive dashboard for Moza wheels**, specifically designed for **Euro Truck Simulator 2 (ETS2)**, enhancing your simulation experience.

 ## Features
 - Compatible with Moza wheels.
 - Clear and easy-to-use interface for ETS2.
-- Coming soon also for SimHub.
+- Currently available dashboards for **Scania** and **Renault**.
+- Dashboards for other brands will be added soon.
+- Existing dashboards still require updates to improve accuracy.
+- The goal is to make it as realistic as possible, considering the limitations of the Moza application.
-- **Fuel note:** the fuel indicator may not always show the exact amount in all trucks, since Moza did not implement precise fuel information for each truck.
+- **Fuel note:** the fuel indicator may not always show the exact amount in all trucks, since Moza did not implement precise fuel information for each model.
 However, the setup provided is sufficient and does not affect usability.

 ## Installation
 1. Extract the downloaded folder on your computer.
 2. Open the Moza software and go to the **Dashboard** section.
 3. On the right side, click **Import** and select the `.mzdash` file found in the downloaded folder.
 4. If it does not appear on the left side afterward, look for it on the right side and load it manually.
 5. Done!
 Your dashboard is now ready to use in ETS2.

 ## Allowed Usage
 - You can **download and use** this dashboard only for personal use in ETS2.
 - **Redistributing, uploading to other platforms, or modifying** the content is not allowed.
 - You must give credit to the original author if mentioned in videos or posts.

 ## Updates
 This repository will be updated regularly, especially if Moza releases **important updates that affect the use of the dashboard in ETS2**.
 Check the [releases](#) section to get the latest version.

 ---